-What to Do in St Jean de Luz
+What to Do in St.-Jean-de-Luz

-Hang out at the Beach
+Hang out at the beach

-Visit the Eglise St-Jean Baptiste
+Visit the Eglise St.-Jean-Baptiste

 Check out the lighthouse

-Go Surfing
+Go surfing

 Go boating

-Eat Fresh Sardines (and other local seafood dishes)
+Eat fresh sardines (and other local seafood dishes)

 Hang out in Place Louis XIV

-A pleasant pedestrianized square in town, here you will find La Maison Louis XIV, where the famous monarch spent the last few days of his bachelorhood before marrying Spanish princess Marie Therese in the nearby Eglise St-Jean Baptiste.
-You can take half hour guided tours of the house, or simply sit and people watch in the square on a sunny afternoon.
+A pleasant pedestrianized square in town, here you will find La Maison Louis XIV, where the famous monarch spent the last few days of his bachelorhood before marrying Spanish princess Marie-Thérèse in the nearby Eglise St.-Jean-Baptiste.
+You can take half-hour guided tours of the house, or simply sit and people watch in the square on a sunny afternoon.

 Hunt down French soccer star Bixente Lizarazu